gibbok/event-timeline/README.md

 ## Testing

 The current architecture allows for a clean separation of concerns between different types of components.
 Simple components, which represent all the views, are easily testable without any network requests.
 I have created a few tests, `EventTimeline.test.tsx`, using Jest and `React Testing Library`.
 Transformations are created as utility functions, which can be easily unit tested.
-I used a TDD (Test Driven Development) approach for writing utility functions.

-In a real-world application, we could consider using MSW to mock network requests for our containers and test our components with React Testing Library.

-In addition, E2E testing could be used, for instance, using Cypress.

-An additional layer of testing for the UI could be Visual Regression Testing, Loki, or Happo.io.

-As a testing strategy, we could evaluate the Testing Pyramid.
+Furthermore, we could consider implementing end-to-end testing using Cypress or another similar tool.
+Another layer of UI testing could be added through Visual Regression Testing, utilizing tools such as Loki or Happo.io.
+To ensure a comprehensive and effective testing strategy, we could evaluate the Testing Pyramid and determine the most appropriate balance of unit, integration, and end-to-end testing for our application.

 ## Video